therooler/jaxmg/README.md

 ### A simple example: `jaxmg.potrs`

 In practice, the cyclic relayout is taken care of when you call any of the solvers in `jaxmg`.
-Here, we give an example of calling `jax.potrs`, which solves the linear system of equations $Ax=b$ for symmetrice, positive definite $A$ via a Cholesky decomposition.
+Here, we give an example of calling `jax.potrs`, which solves the linear system of equations $Ax=b$ for symmetric, positive-definite $A$ via a Cholesky decomposition.

-The interface of `jaxmg.potrs` is simple to use; one needs to supply to underlying mesh of the sharded data and specify the shardings:
+The interface of `jaxmg.potrs` is simple to use; one needs to supply to underlying mesh of the sharded data and specify the input shardings:

 ```python
 # examples/readme.py